top of page

 Meet Our Team

-The Bayou Review provides a platform for new and established writers and artists to feature their work.
-Our dedicated prose editor and intern team carefully review all submissions and select pieces ranging from prose, poetry, and visual works.
+The Bayou Review provides a platform for emerging and established writers and artists to feature their work.
+Our dedicated team carefully reviews all submissions and selects work ranging from prose, poetry, translation, and visual work.

 Home: Text